A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Our Algorithm:

 \end{lem}

-On the other hand, because the proposed hysteresis mechanism alters the projection rule, it is essential to verify that the regret guarantee is preserved.
-In particular, increasing $k$ degrades the curvature parameter $\gamma$, leading to weaker regret bounds.
-In the extreme case $k$ approaches infinity, $\gamma$ collapses to zero, and exp-concavity degenerates to mere convexity.
-The following theorem establishes the relationship between the hysteresis coefficient $k$ and the regret bound of \lightonscore.
-The proof of this theorem is provided in \cref{apd:alg-proof-improper-theorem}.
+On the other hand, a larger $k$ exacerbates the deviation of \lightonscore from ONS, potentially harming the regret guarantee.
+In particular, increasing $k$ degrades the curvature parameter $\gamma$, jeopardizing the curvature benefit of exp-concavity.
+In the extreme case where $k$ approaches infinity, $\gamma$ collapses to zero, and exp-concavity degenerates to mere convexity.
+The following theorem establishes the theoretical guarantees of \lightonscore, revealing the trade-off between regret and runtime induced by the deferral coefficient $k$.
+Its proof is deferred to \cref{apd:alg-proof-improper-theorem}.